js8dev/Site-FourLayoutRules/README.md

 # secondSite
-This is my second site.
-Made a bunch of html + css
+This is my second site - Four Layout Rules.
+Made a bunch of html + css.